postcss/postcss/README.md

 * [`cssgrace`] provides various helpers and transpiles CSS 3 for IE and other old browsers.
 * [`pixrem`] generates pixel fallbacks for `rem` units.
-* [`postcss-pseudoelements`] Converts CSS3 double colon pseudo element selectors (e.g. ::before) into single colon selectors (e.g. :before) to support IE8.
+* [`postcss-pseudoelements`] Converts CSS3 :: selectors into single colon selectors for IE 8 compatibility.

 ### Language Extensions